History of Deion Sanders in Timeline

 2022: Recruitment of Travis Hunter

-In 2022, Deion Sanders flipped the recruitment of defensive back Travis Hunter, who was the number one overall recruit in the 2022 class, from Florida State to Jackson State.
-This was considered a historic moment for HBCU recruiting.
+In 2022, Deion Sanders successfully flipped the recruitment of Travis Hunter, the number one overall recruit in the 2022 class, from Florida State to Jackson State.
+It was considered a monumental moment, as Hunter was the first five-star recruit to sign with an FCS program.

-In 2023, Deion Sanders was appointed as the head coach of the Colorado Buffaloes football team.
-This marked a significant milestone in his coaching career.
+In 2023, Deion Sanders was named the head coach of the Colorado Buffaloes.

 April 10, 2024: Endorsement Deal with Boost Mobile